 Prior to the shutdown of our Laboratory Operations, which occurred in 2021, we operated clinical laboratories and billed for tests.
-Payors dispute our billing or coding from time to time and we deal with requests for recoupment from third-party payors from time to time in the ordinary course of our business (see Note 10 to our condensed consolidated financial statements included elsewhere in this Quarterly Report for additional information regarding current recoupment requests).
-We continue to receive recoupment requests and we expect these disputes and requests for recoupment to continue for a period of time in the future.
+Payors dispute our billing or coding from time to time and we deal with requests for recoupment from third-party payors from time to time in the ordinary course of our business (see Note 9 to our condensed consolidated financial statements included elsewhere in this Quarterly Report for additional information regarding current recoupment requests).
+We continue to receive recoupment requests and we expect these disputes and requests for recoupment may continue for a period of time in the future.
 Third-party payors may decide to deny payment or recoup payment for testing that they contend to have been not medically necessary, against their coverage determinations, or for which they have otherwise overpaid, and we may be required to refund reimbursements already received.
 We have entered into settlement agreements with government and commercial payors in order to settle claims related to past billing practices that have since been discontinued.
 For more information on these disputes, see Part I, Item 1.
-"Business-Reimbursement-Commercial Third-Party Payors" in our Annual Report.
+"Business-Commercial Third-Party Payors" in our Annual Report.
 Additionally, the Patient Protection and Affordable Care Act, as amended by the Healthcare and Education Reconciliation Act of 2010 (collectively, the "ACA"), enacted in March 2010, requires providers and suppliers to report and return any overpayments received from government payors under the Medicare and Medicaid programs within 60 days of identification.
-Failure to identify and return such overpayments exposes the provider or supplier to liability under federal false claims laws and the OIG's healthcare enforcement authorities, and would be a potential violation of our obligations under our Corporate Integrity Agreement to report substantial overpayments to the OIG.
+Failure to identify and return such overpayments exposes the provider or supplier to liability under federal false claims laws and the healthcare enforcement authorities, of Office of Inspector General of the Department of Health and Human Services ("OIG").
 Claims for recoupment also require the time and attention of our management and other key personnel, which can be a distraction from operating our business.

 If a third-party payor successfully challenges that payment to us for prior testing was in breach of contract or otherwise contrary to policy or law, they may recoup payment, which amounts could be significant and would impact our operating results and financial condition.
 We may also decide to negotiate and settle with a third-party payor in order to resolve an allegation of overpayment.
 In the past, we have negotiated and settled these types of claims with third-party payors.
 We may be required to resolve further disputes in the future.
-For example, on November 16, 2020, we received a letter from Anthem informing us that Anthem is seeking recoupment for historical payments made by Anthem in an aggregate amount of approximately \$27.4 million.
-The historical payments for which Anthem is seeking recoupment are claimed to relate primarily to discontinued legacy billing practices for our NIPT and microdeletion tests and secondarily to the implementation of the new CPT code for reimbursement for our Preparent expanded carrier screening tests.
+For example, the Company is currently in the process of reviewing several managed Medicaid payor recoupment requests aggregating to \$1.1 million.
 We can provide no assurance that we will not receive similar claims for recoupment from other third-party payors in the future.
 For more information on this claim, see Part I, Item 1.
 "Business-Reimbursement-Payor Dispute" in our Annual Report.
 Any of these outcomes, including recoupment or reimbursements, might also require us to restate our financials from a prior period, any of which could have a material and adverse effect on our business, operating results, and financial condition.